pimbrouwers/Falco/README.md

 - Composable request handling.
 - Isomorphic web development.

 > This project was inspired by [Giraffe][4].
-Those looking for a more mature & comprehensive web framework should definitely go check it out.
+Those looking for a more mature web framework should definitely go check it out.
+It is a fantastic project by [@dustinmoris](https://github.com/dustinmorris).

 ## Quick Start